yaarAdarsh/SentimentalAttendanceSystem/README.md

-# Facial Mood Detection Machine Learning Model
+# Facial Mood Detection Attendance Taking Web App

 This project is an Attendance Taking App with Facial Mood Detection, powered by Flask to generate a model API.
 It enhances the attendance experience by dynamically selecting music tracks and poetry based on the user's detected mood through facial expressions.